psthomas/react-todo/README.md

 ## react-todo

 This is a todo app written with React.js.
-It uses Node and Express for the server and a json file as a simple local database.
+It uses Node and Express for the server and a JSON file as a simple local database.
 Ajax queries are used throughout to update the database based on changes in state.
 A demo without the backend is running [here](http://psthomas.github.io/react-todo/).

 Note: Babel and React are loaded as inline scripts in index.html rather than converting and rendering server side.